Oklahoma

 Oregon

-Also in Oregon, the Prescription Drug Affordability Board (PDAB) posted its draft agenda for the January 21 meeting.
-Check the PDAB website for updates to the agenda and the meeting materials.
+Also in Oregon, the Prescription Drug Affordability Board (PDAB) posted its draft agenda for the April 15 meeting.
+Check the PDAB website for updates prior to the meeting.
 Register in advance.

 For more information, contact NACDS’ Sandra Guckian at 703-774-4801.